Building your super balance

 to make an after-tax contribution, or download and complete the contributions form.

-How do I withdraw through the FHSSS?
+How do I withdraw my super through the FHSSS?

-To apply to release funds under the FHSSS you need to submit a request using an approved form to the ATO.
+To apply to release funds under the FHSSS, you need to submit a request using an approved form to the ATO.
 They’ll determine your eligibility and the amount you can withdraw, and if you agree with the ATO’s determination, you can request that they issue a release authority to your super fund.
 Your super fund will send the requested release amount to the ATO.
 The ATO will withhold the appropriate amount of tax (generally your marginal tax rate less a 30% tax offset for concessional contributions and total associated earnings) and send the funds to you.

 It is important to note that you must receive the released super amounts from the ATO before you sign a contract to purchase or construct residential premises.

-If funds are released to you, but you don’t apply them for the allowable purposes highlighted above, you will either need to re-contribute the funds released to you (less any tax withheld) to superannuation as a non-concessional contribution (within the ordinary non-concessional limits), or if you keep the amount released (or don’t tell the ATO that you have made a re-contribution of the required amount back to super or have purchased a home) you will need to pay additional tax.
+If the funds are released to you, but you don’t apply them for the allowable purposes outlined above, you will either need to re-contribute the funds released to you (less any tax withheld) to superannuation as a non-concessional contribution (within the ordinary non-concessional limits), or if you keep the amount released (or don’t tell the ATO that you have made a re-contribution of the required amount back to super or have purchased a home) you will need to pay additional tax.

 This information has been prepared without taking into account any particular person’s objectives, financial situation or needs.
 Before deciding to make a contribution to your super, interested persons should consider the appropriateness of this information having regard to their personal objectives, financial situations or needs.